Course Code: IEO

 Duration: 2nd July - 27th July 2018

 NFQ Level: N/A

-Costs: The cost of attending the School of for non-EU citizents is €2,300 which covers single-room accommodation from Sunday 3rd July to Saturday 30th July 2016, tuition, certain social events, study tours, and meals on study tours,but excludes daily meals; the cost for three weeks is €1900; and for two €1300.
+Costs: The cost of attending the School of for non-EU citizens is €2,300 which covers single-room accommodation from Sunday 1st July to Saturday 28th July 2018, tuition, certain social events, study tours, and meals on study tours,but excludes daily meals; the cost for three weeks is €1900; and for two €1300.
 Students wishing to arrange their own accommodation should contact Marie Riordan, International Office, UCC.
 Tel: + 353-21-4904748; Fax: + 353-21-4904735; Email: firstname.lastname@example.org for information on revised costs.

-2016 Entry Requirements: The School welcomes students who take the course for credit and also those who choose not to enrol for credit.
+Entry Requirements: The School welcomes students who take the course for credit and also those who choose not to enroll for credit.
 Students who wish to register for credit are expected to have a grade point average (GPA) of 2.85 or above.

 During the two weeks devoted to literature, the School will examine how twentieth-century writers sought to define a sense of cultural identity by exploring the idealised version of Ireland’s past.

 For Further Information;